Put an old plastic spatula under the head of the hammer when trying to remove a nail. It protects the wood and is easy to find in your toolbox.

 You can also use a flat head screw driver to help loosen.
 Just try to get the head of the screwdriver between the nail and the wood and gently hammer the butt of the screwdriver at an angle where the nail head is going out.
-If the wood gets chewed up a bit all you need to do is use a bit of wood putty or caulk to smooth it out.

 Thanks again to everyone!
 Once I had a better picture of what I needed to do, I found the right tools among what I already had, & finally removed them all w/o too much trouble.